telerik/blazor-docs/components/document-processing/zip.md

 # Telerik ZipLibrary

->note **RadZipLibrary** is part of the **Telerik Document Processing** libraries.
+>note <a href = "https://www.telerik.com/blazor-ui/ziplibrary" target="_blank">RadZipLibrary</a> is part of the **Telerik Document Processing** libraries.
 The full documentation for this component is available at [https://docs.telerik.com/devtools/document-processing/libraries/radziplibrary](https://docs.telerik.com/devtools/document-processing/libraries/radziplibrary/overview).

 Have you ever wondered how to increase the responsiveness of your applications by compressing the data that you send over the internet?
-With the new __Zip Library__ you can compress data like images, docx or pdf files and send them over the wire.
+With the new <a href = "https://www.telerik.com/blazor-ui/ziplibrary" target="_blank">Zip Library</a> you can compress data like images, docx or pdf files and send them over the wire.
 Thus, you will achieve fast and secure transactions.

 ![Zip Library Overview image](images/ZipLibrary_Overview_01.png)